particuleio/website/content/blog/thanos-monitoring.en.md

 * Thanos sidecar

-Thanos query is also responsible for deduplicating the metrics if the same metrics come from different stores or prometheuses.
-For example if you have a metric which is in a prometheus and also inside an object store, Thanos query can deduplicate the metrics.
-Deduplication also works based on prometheus replicas and shard in the case of a prometheus HA setup.
+Thanos query is also responsible for deduplicating the metrics if the same metrics come from different stores or Prometheuses.
+For example if you have a metric which is in a Prometheus and also inside an object store, Thanos query can deduplicate the metrics.
+Deduplication also works based on Prometheus replicas and shard in the case of a Prometheus HA setup.

 ##### Thanos Query Frontend